wooden33/BanG/README.md

 ```

+## Replication
-## Instructions to replicate the evaluation is under `evaluation/README.md`
+Instructions to replicate the evaluation are under `evaluation/README.md`